 - 2 cups fresh blueberries (or see note below about using frozen berries)

 - Zest and juice of 2 lemons about 5-6 tablespoons of lemon juice total

 - 2 tablespoons lemon juice

-- Fold in berries, zest and juice until combined.
+- Toss the berries in the remaining 1 tablespoon of flour then fold in berries, zest and juice until combined.

 - Pour batter into prepared pan, spreading evenly.
 Bake for 1 hour and 15-25 minutes or until a toothpick inserted near center of cake comes out clean.
 Cool in pan on a wire rack for 10 minutes.
 Remove from pan; cool completely on rack.

 For the Glaze:

 - Stir together confectioner’s sugar and lemon juice until combined and drizzle over top of cooled cake then serve.